Read here the foreword to a forthcoming work by Sagittarius: the relationship between astrology and genetics, two parallel disciplines.

 FIFTH | Urania Trust

-Although more clarity could have been employed as follows: «These intermediate times are the times at which two different ecliptic degrees will become the eleventh and twelfth house cusps.
-Note the important difference: these constitute two different trisections, for they represent two different ascensional times.
-For the purposes of revealing these two degrees, however, we need find two different times of two different earlier charts whose ascending degrees would have become the relevant cusps (twelfth and eleventh, respectively) at the time of birth.»
+Although more clarity could have been employed as follows: «These intermediate times are the times at which two different ecliptic degrees will become the eleventh and twelfth house cusps after having risen or touched the horizon.
+Note the important difference: these constitute two different trisections, for they represent two different ascensional or seasonal times.
+For the purposes of revealing these two degrees, however, we need find two different times of two different earlier charts whose ascending degrees would have become the relevant cusps (twelfth and eleventh, respectively) at the time of the birth of interest.»

-Why not say, instead, that we can think of Placidus as the same as Alcabitius as long as we remember that we need conduct the same exercise *for two additional different degrees*?
-And that, to find these, we need theorise quite a bit back in time relative to the hour and minute of birth; or triangulate, should you prove to be good at it.
+Why not say, instead, that we can think of Placidus as the same as Alcabitius as long as we remember that we need conduct the same exercise for two additional different degrees?
+To find these, we need theorise quite a bit back in time relative to the hour and minute of birth; or triangulate, should you prove to be good at it.

-On length contraction (otherwise wrongfully known as ‘house distortion’) and polar horoscopes
+Appendix.
+On length contraction (otherwise wrongfully known, perhaps, as ‘house distortion’) and polar horoscopes

 These two arguments constitute nothing but a false claim against some methods of house measurement, including Placidus.
-Let it be said (someone has to): any method of house division can fail within the polar regions — and outside of them — on the basis of your definition of said “failure” only.
+Let it be said (someone has to): any method of house division can fail within the polar regions — and outside of them — on the basis of your definition of said failure only.
 Your definition may be either on point or the product of a confusion.
-Should it regard the polar regions, my money is on confusion.
+Should it regard the surface upon which one erects that chart (polar regions, for example), our money is on confusion.
 Should a house measurement method “fail” or have a “problem” or “limit”, it will have nothing to do with the region of the Earth upon which you erect the chart.
 In other words, a method of house measurement does not ‘fail’ or has a ‘problem’ or ‘limit’ because it is conducted in a polar region.
-It fails because of its intrinsic design, and by that only.
-That is, it can and will fail to show the sky with the precision or accuracy desired or claim at any point on Earth.
+It fails on account of its own design, and by that only.
+That is, it can and will fail to show the sky with the precision or accuracy desired or claimed anywhere on Earth.

-Michael Wackford has both adequately and sufficiently explained why this is so, as he has a series of articles wherein he lucidly explains the measurement of a polar sky (the same way as a nonpolar sky with *different consequences* that challenge our talent as interpreters, just as much as it would challenge the talent of a polar astrologist, if there were one that does not oftentimes see a nonpolar horoscope).
+Michael Wackford has both adequately and sufficiently explained why this is so, as he has a series of articles on the matter.
+Nonpolar skies challenge our talent as interpreters only (just as much as it would challenge the talent of a polar astrologer if there were one that does not oftentimes see a nonpolar horoscope).
 The problem is ours, and ours only.
 Always has (arrogance inherent in ignorance, if you’ll excuse me).
-See, then, his writings:

 - The Polar Horoscope: https://www.skyscript.co.uk/polar1.html